Platform beds are a fantastic alternative to traditional bed frames. These sturdy bed frames are great for just about anyone.

 All platform beds save you money in the sense that you won’t have to purchase a bed foundation or box spring set to use them.
 However, the price of a platform bed itself can vary pretty widely.
 You might pay as little as $150 for a lower-quality platform bed or as much as several thousand dollars for luxury platform beds with features like leather headboards or built-in speakers.

 Naturally, queen size bed frames cost more than smaller sizes.
 Only a king platform bed will cost more.

 Platform beds can come in a huge range of styles, from sleek and minimalist to opulent and attention-grabbing.
 For example, floating bed frames hide the legs to create an illusion of a hovering bed.

+While some platform beds have a plain wooden design, many are upholstered bed frames for a more neutral look and comfortable feel.
 They even make platforms with storage drawers or shelving underneath or in the headboard and footboard.
 You can even get ultra-fancy platform beds with luxury features like lighting, surround sound, or built-in nightstands.